-Note: You learned how to correct mistakes, made during editing, in the tutorial on 'Making a Data File' (Chapter 16).
+You learned how to correct mistakes, made during editing, in the tutorial on 'Making a Data File' (Chapter 16).
 You can use the same methods to correct dates and conversion codes entered during the following procedures.

-ED XYZ 1

-remembering to substitute your initials for XYZ and press RETURN.
+Type ED XYZ 1 remembering to substitute your initials for XYZ and press RETURN.

-At the EDITOR prompt (.) type

-and press RETURN to take you to the bottom of the item and then type and press RETURN to insert a new line.
+At the EDITOR prompt (.) type B and press RETURN to take you to the bottom of the item and then type I and press RETURN to insert a new line.

-The screen displays 005+ to indicate that the new line to be inserted will follow after 005; it will be correctly numbered when the item is filed using FI.
+The screen displays 005+ to indicate that the new line to be inserted will follow 005; it will be correctly numbered when the item is filed using FI.

-and press RETURN.
+Type 6726 and press RETURN.
 6726 is the internal format of 31 MAY 1986.

-Press RETURN again and then at the EDITOR prompt type

-and press RETURN to file the changed item and return to colon (:) prompt.
+Press RETURN, again and then at the EDITOR prompt type FI and press RETURN to file the changed item and return to colon (:) prompt.

 Insert a start date in item 2 in the same way.
-Type

-ED XYZ 2
+Type ED XYZ 2 and press RETURN.

-At the EDITOR prompt type

-and press RETURN and then type
+At the EDITOR prompt type B and press RETURN and then type I and press RETURN.

-At 005+ type

-and press RETURN (6496 = 13 OCT 1985)
+At 005+ type 6496 and press RETURN (6496 = 13 OCT 1985)

-Press RETURN again and at the EDITOR prompt (.) type
+Press RETURN, again and at the EDITOR prompt (.) type FI and press RETURN.
 Repeat the procedure for items 3 to 6 using dates as follows:

-item 3 6612 (= 06 FEB 1986)

-item 4 5953 (= 18 APR 1984)

-item 5 6017 (= 21 JUN 1984)

-item 6 6153 (= 04 NOV 1984)
+item 3 6612 (= 06 FEB 1986) item 4 5953 (= 18 APR 1984) item 5 6017 (= 21 JUN 1984) item 6 6153 (= 04 NOV 1984)

-'D' Conversion Code
+18.2 'D' conversion code

 You will, of course, also need to define the start date attribute in the dictionary.
-However, one more point needs to be considered in relation to the start date - the dates are stored in the internal format and are fairly meaningless to users of the system.
-In order to convert the internal format to a recognisable date format for output, a conversion code must be specified in attribute 007 of the attribute definition item.
-There are a number of different date conversion codes which may be used but for this tutorial we will use the code 'D' which converts to a date of the form 27 MAY 1975.
+However, one more point needs to be considered in relation to the start date - the dates are stored in the internal format and are meaningless to users of the system.
+To convert the internal format to a recognisable date format for output, a conversion code must be specified in attribute 007 of the attribute definition item.
+There are several different date conversion codes which may be used but for this tutorial we will use the code 'D' which converts to a date of the form 27 MAY 1975.

-Create the attribute definition item for START.DATE in DICT XYZ so that it looks like
+Create the attribute definition item for START.DATE in DICT XYZ so that it looks like the following: